“I don't want to burn any bridges.”

 You've been offered a new job, but your new boss wants you to start immediately.
 You think that you need to give at least 3 weeks' notice at your old job.
-You explain why:
+This is your explanation why.

 I don't want to burn any bridges.